Relationship: Beth Dutton and Rip Wheeler

 Beth worships her father, so it’s meaningful that she’s willing to share him with Rip.
 It’s one more sign they are, indeed, soulmates.

-Between Beth practically moving into Rip’s new house with him and Rip promising his lifelong devotion to her, the pair are only cementing their place as my Yellowstone OTP in Season 3, which is currently airing new weekly episodes on Paramount Network.
-Every sweet new scene between them only sharpens my hunger for more, so until the next episode drops, you can assume I’m consoling myself with this mashup of their top “dates” thus far:
+Between Beth proposing and Rip promising his lifelong devotion, the pair cemented their place as my Yellowstone OTP in Season 3.
+Now I’m just praying that they’ll both survive Season 4, which is currently airing new weekly episodes on Paramount Network.
+Every new scene between them only sharpens my hunger for more, so until the next episode drops, you can assume I’m consoling myself with this mashup of their top “dates” thus far:

 I just want them to be happy!
 Is that so much to ask?